JsLth/master-thesis/README.md

 # Structure

 The code files are divided into workflow files and supporting functional files.
-Workflow files evaluate code while functional files provide the functions for workflow files.
+Workflow files execute computations while functional files provide the functions for workflow files.

 ### Workflow files
 - **main.R**: Computes the thesis results based on the tweet packages created from the code files below